 During the procedure there may be some minor bleeding.
 This depends on the client.
 If you take blood thinners on a daily basis, then some slight bleeding may occur.
 Bruising is rare but can occur.
 There is usually some tenderness for a few days.

 No, you woud need to have a sensitivity patch test at lest 24 hours before the treatment.
 This is a 'scratch ' test.
 The scratch teast is a light scratch that the microblading practitioner will do prior to your microblading treatment.
 There are 2 'light' scratches, one scratch will have the aneasthectic applied.
 The other scratch will will have a flesh coloures pigment applied.
 This is usually done behind each ear.
-You should consult your practitioner immediately if you have a reaction.
-This could include itching, redness or a rash.

 Yes